davidobrien1985/davidobrien1985.github.io/blog/backup/2014-11-03-powershell-dsc-azure.md

 You might have seen blog posts where people explain how to leverage DSC ‘during’ OS Deployment.
 That’s exactly what Microsoft is doing here as well.
 They are injecting a bit of code into the machines unattend.xml, so that during the specialization phase it knows that it should execute a task that will initiate the DSC run.
 Pretty clever.

-This approach, however, wouldn&#8217;t work on an existing VM.
+This approach, however, wouldn't work on an existing VM.

 Jumping onto a VM that has the DSC extension installed and already executed our configuration, we can see the following: